Otaiki1/blokaz/README.md

 ### Entering a Tournament

 1. Browse open tournaments in the **Tournament Hall** (`#/tournaments`)
-2. Approve USDC spending allowance for the tournament contract
+2. Approve USDT spending allowance for the tournament contract
 3. Call `joinTournament` — the entry fee is transferred immediately
 4. The backend signer issues an EIP-712 `startGame` signature valid for this player and tournament
 5. Use the signature to call `startTournamentGame` and begin playing